 Purpose: This multi-purpose brush can be used to blend and smooth out foundation, apply blusher, bronzer and powder, and apply mineral and pressed powder foundations.

-Shape: A large circular brush with a blunt flat top.
+Shape: A large circular brush with a bluntly cut flat top.
 The hairs are soft and flexible.

-Shape: A medium-sized paddle-shaped brush normally made with synthetic bristles.
+Shape: A medium-sized, paddle-shaped brush usually made with synthetic bristles.
 The bristles have firmness with a bit of flexibility, allowing them to bend around facial contours.
-The bristles are fairly dense and taper to a chiseled edge.
-Can also get foundation brushes cut at an angle.
+The bristles are densely packed and taper to a chiselled edge.

-Purpose: To apply powder mineral foundation and buff it into the skin for a flawless finish.
+Purpose: To apply powder mineral foundation products and buff them into the skin for a flawless finish.

-Shape: The Kabuki brush is a distinctive short, fat brush full of soft bristles that are domed (like a shaving brush!).
+Shape: The Kabuki brush is a distinctive short, fat brush full of soft bristles that are domed (a bit like a shaving brush).

-Tips: Swirl the brush into your mineral foundation and tap the excess powder back into the container.
-Use big sweeping and circular movements to apply the product and keep swirling until the coverage is even.
-Build coverage layer by layer rather than going in heavy first time.
+Tips: First, decant a small amount of loose mineral powder into the pot’s lid.
+Then swirl the Kabuki brush into the loose powder, tapping the excess powder back into the lid.
+Use large, sweeping and circular movements to apply the product and keep swirling over your face until the coverage is even.
+Build coverage layer by layer rather than going in heavy the first time.

-Purpose: To dust loose or compressed powder over the face to remove shine and to set foundation.
-Also used to remove excess powder if you use a powder puff to set foundation.
-It can also be used to apply shimmer or bronzer powder products to the body.
+Purpose: To dust loose or compressed powder over the face to remove shine and set the foundation.
+Also, it will remove any excess powder (in particular after using a powder puff to set the foundation).
+It is handy for applying shimmer or bronzer powder products to the body.

-Shape: The powder brush is the largest brush in the brush family with long, soft bristles in a rounded dome shape.
-The brush should allow an equal pickup and distribution of powder, or to remove excess powder without removing anything else.
+Shape: The powder brush is the largest makeup brush for the face.
+It has long, soft and fluffy bristles in a rounded dome shape.
+The bristles should pick up and distribute powder evenly.
+It should also remove excess powder without removing anything else.

-Tips: To apply a little powder, gently swirl your brush in the powder once or twice, tap away any excess (don’t blow on it!) and then sweep over your face in large circular movements.
-Keep sweeping the brush over your face until the powder is distributed evenly and there is no excess visible.
-If you use a powder puff to apply powder, sweep away the excess powder by using a clean powder brush.
+Tips: To apply a little powder, gently swirl your brush in the powder once or twice, tap away any excess (don’t blow on it) and sweep it over your face in large circular movements.
+Keep the brush moving over your face until the powder is evenly distributed and there is no visible excess.
+If you use a powder puff to apply powder, sweep away the excess powder with a clean powder brush.